Postdoctoral Fellow - Computational

 Fixed term for 3 years

-The successful applicant will hold a PhD and will have gained significant experience and expertise in large-scale analyses of next-generation sequencing data and the mathematical and statistical modelling of complex data sets.
-He or she will be part of a multidisciplinary team and will be tasked with proactively seeking and maintaining appropriate collaborations.
-Successful candidates will also be expected to drive forward the project, working closely with biologists, clinicians and bioinformaticians within and outside the group to accomplish scientific objectives.
+You will have a PhD in Bioinformatics, Computational Biology, Biostatistics or in a related quantitative field (e.g. Mathematics, Physics, Statistics).
+You will be passionate about science and excited to learn and improve skills in an outstanding research environment.
+You will be part of a multidisciplinary team, seeking and maintaining appropriate collaborations.
+You will also be expected to drive forward the project, working closely with biologists, clinicians and bioinformaticians within and outside the group to accomplish scientific objectives.

-- A PhD in Genomics, Genetics, Biology (or similar), and a passion for problem solving
+- A PhD in Bioinformatics, Computational Biology, Biostatistics or in a related quantitative field (e.g. Mathematics, Physics, Statistics), and a passion for problem solving

 - Extensive experience in a research environment with a well-established publication track record